-The input stream consists of diesel straight run fraction coming from atmospheric tower (distillation cut temperature of 340°C).
+The input stream consists of diesel (and sometimes straight run kerosene as well) straight run fraction coming from atmospheric tower (distillation cut temperature of 340°C).
 Another possible stream comes from the fluid catalytic cracking (FCC) unit if the medium or the deep conversion and FCC are both active.
 One other possible input stream comes from the coking or the hydrocracking unit feeds if the deep conversion configuration is active.

-- The desulphurized stream is sent to the ULSD pool; - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties closed to natural gas.
+- The desulphurized stream is sent to the ULSD and sometimes jet fuel. - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties closed to natural gas.